Da Vinci's Tiger

 Things were a little different for the working class within Florence’s merchant-society.
 Widows of craftsmen could carry on their husband’s business and become members of their trade guild in his place.
 In that regard, at least, it could be better to be a peasant.

 Mostly, women were deemed inferior—physically, mentally, and morally—and prone to sin and corrupting men.
 The Bible, and popular writers like Boccaccio and Alberti perpetuated that belief.
 Even newly rediscovered ancient writings that sparked the Renaissance could paint women as lesser beings.
 Aristotle declared women defective males with compromised moral character.
 Popular belief held that “the female gaze” could inflame a man’s carnal desire, cutting him off from God and salvation.
-Respectable well-born girls, then, could not stand at a window for long, and typically only left their dwellings, veiled and with an escort.
+Respectable well-born girls, then, could not stand at a window for long, and typically only left their dwellings veiled and with an escort.

 That was Ginevra’s universe.

 Before I tell you of remarkable women who defied these definitions, I need to praise some men.
-Renaissance feminism—(best defined in the 15th and 16th centuries as the argument for female dignity and equal innate abilities)—began in highly literate homes, with humanist fathers who educated and talked to their daughters.
+Renaissance feminism—best defined in the 15th and 16th centuries as the argument for female dignity and equal innate abilities—began in highly literate homes, with humanist fathers who educated and talked to their daughters.

-Remember one of the primary glories of the Renaissance was the shift from Medieval superstitions and unquestioning reliance on the church to know how to behave.
+Remember, one of the primary glories of the Renaissance was the shift from Medieval superstitions and unquestioning reliance on the church to know how to behave.
 In the Renaissance, mankind began to think again.
 Education became the path to wisdom and, therefore, virtue.

 In response, many wealthy families became their own little academies.
 They purchased manuscripts, recited poetry at dinner, commissioned art, and gathered philosophers at their table.
 Wonderfully, a growing number of fathers extended the ennobling gift of books and tutors to their daughters.
 Girls might read Dante, Virgil, Petrarch, St. Augustine, Plutarch, Ovid, and Horace, along with Cicero and Seneca who preached the seven virtues.
-These humanist dads not only took pride in their daughters’ abilities (or that of their mothers, wives, and sisters) they publicized it.
-They knew their women’s accomplishments aggrandized their home in general, and linked them in reputation to other intellectual men.
+These humanist dads not only took pride in their daughters’ abilities (or that of their mothers, wives, and sisters) but they also publicized it.
+They knew their womens' accomplishments aggrandized their home in general, and linked them in reputation to other intellectual men.